 However, if the same landlord had completely failed to maintain siding and knew that prior tenants had been attacked by hornets, a major injury caused by the nest could conceivably be their fault under negligence tests.

-At the same time, the injury victim also has a responsibility to watch out for their own safety.
-So if they fall victim to an easily identifiable hazard, like a hard-to-miss ice patch they slipped on in full daylight, a jury may determine that the victim was more at fault than the landlord.
+At the same time, the injured person also has a responsibility to watch out for their own safety.
+So if they fall prey to an easily identifiable hazard, like a hard-to-miss ice patch they slipped on in full daylight, a jury may determine that the person was more at fault than the landlord.